sopel-irc/sopel.chat/_upgrading/sopel-7.md

 values are present in the loaded config file, but we encourage updating your config files *long* before then.

+### Modules vs. plugins

+Sopel has long used the term "module" in reference to Python files (or folders thereof) that add functionality to the bot.
+This is reflected even in the layout of Sopel's data folder: `~/.sopel/modules` is so named because that's where the modules go!
+We'd like to change that, though.

+The simplified explanation is that Python already has "modules".
+Add-ons for Sopel are also Python modules, but not all Python modules are Sopel add-ons.
+This overlap gets confusing for developers sometimes.

+Many similar projects call this kind of add-on a "plugin".
+We've already started using the term "plugin" in our documentation, in place of "module", when referring to these add-ons.

+As a user, you'll notice only small changes related to this shift.
+The restructured CLI [described above](#cli-restructuring), for example, uses `sopel configure --plugins` to replace `sopel --configure-modules`.
+Our documentation will continue to move toward consistently referring to "plugins" and "modules" as distinct concepts.
+We'll also change the default search location for plugins from `~/.sopel/modules` to `~/.sopel/plugins` in a future release (probably Sopel 8), but it will be easy to re-add the old folder if you like via the `core.extra` setting.

 ## Planned future API changes